 Dermatologists have categorized people’s skin types starting with the lightest to the darkest.
 These categories include:

 Skin type 1: the skin of individuals under this category is pale or very white.
 The color of their eyes is either green or blue, and their hair is red.
-Skin type 1 burns quite easier; therefore, tanning can be quite difficult and should be done carefully.
+Skin type 1 burns quite easily.
+So tanning can be quite difficult and should be done carefully.

 Skin type 2: individuals under this category have light brown or blonde hair, green or blue eyes, and light beige skin.
 Skin type 2 tends to burn, so this process should be done correctly and safely.